-What is TPS?
+What is TPS

-Temporary Protected Status (TPS) is a form of immigration status for people in the USA.
-TPS is for people who cannot go back to their home country because of danger.
-These may include armed conflict, environmental disasters, or other temporary dangers.
-This status is only available for people from certain countries.
+Temporary Protected Status (TPS) is a form of immigration status for people already in the United States.
+TPS is for people who cannot go back to their home country because of danger, such as an armed conflict or environmental disaster.

-- You can stay in the USA legally for a set period of time
+- Stay in the U.S. legally for a period of time

-- You can apply for a work permit in the USA
+- Apply for a work permit in the U.S.

-- You can apply for a document to travel outside the USA
+- Apply to travel outside of the U.S.

-- You will be protected from detention and deportation
+- Be protected from detention and deportation

-You cannot get any of the benefits of TPS until your application is approved.
 TPS is temporary.
 It does not give you lawful permanent status, citizenship, or any permanent immigration status.

-Who could get TPS Nepal?
+Who could have applied for TPS Nepal?

 You must have met the following requirements to get TPS Nepal: